-To increase the validity of the information, the pre-service training should be restructured to support this model.
+To increase the validity of the information, the pre-service training was restructured to support this model.
 Brevard Family Partnership assumed responsibility for Pre-Service and Certification on January 1, 2006.
 Brevard Family Partnership has re-designed the pre-service curriculum to integrate the content training with the functionality training for FSFN.
-This integration will support the timely and valid input within the Case Record.
+This integration supports the timely and valid input within the Case Record.